War in Iran: the consequences for businesses

 Problems in logistics

-Disruption to the logistics chain has an even greater impact.
-Air traffic to and from Iran and the Middle East is limited.
-And 2 important shipping routes are not being used or are barely being used.
+The closure of the Strait of Hormuz has caused immediate problems in recent weeks.
+The supply chain has been severely disrupted.
+Air traffic to and from Iran and the Middle East has been restricted.
+And 2 major shipping routes are now either unused or barely used.

 Strait of Hormuz

 Iran is currently blocking the Strait of Hormuz.
 This is the world's most important transport route for crude oil and liquefied gas.
 Almost a third of total global oil consumption passes through this narrow sea passage.
 Other cargo ships are also unable to pass through the Strait of Hormuz.
-This is reducing the supply of oil and oil-based products.
+Although the transport via alternative routes is increasing, the supply of oil and oil-based products worldwide has been reduced.

 Suez Canal